Josemvg/QA-Streamlit-Webapp/README.md

 ## Basic Overview
 Web Interface based on Streamlit for a QA service working as a REST API.
 This User Interface was developed for the Extractive Question-Answering Service [MuHeQa](https://github.com/librairy/MuHeQA) as part of my End of Degree Project (Trabajo de Fin de Grado) for my Bachelor's Degree in Mathematics and Computer Science.
-For a detailed guide on implementation, usage and more please refer to [this Document](https://www.overleaf.com/read/ggqhsgrcjhgf) (in Spanish), which can also be found under the docs folder.
+For a detailed guide on implementation, usage and more please refer to [this Document](https://www.overleaf.com/read/ggqhsgrcjhgf) (in Spanish), which can also be found under the docs folder as `TFG_JOSE_MANUEL_VEGA_GRADIT`.

 ## JSON Responses
 When using this User Interface for your Extractive Question-Answering Service, you need to bear in mind that the Question Answering Module on our webapp is able to read answers from JSON Responses with the following formats.